utshomax/postman-docs/src/pages/docs/postman-flows/concepts/adding-authentication.md

 ### Setting up authorization from the Send Request block

-When you create a **Send Request** block and select a request that requires authorization, you'll be prompted to set up authorization for the request.
+When you create a **Send Request** block and select a request that requires authorization and has the **No Auth** authorization type, you'll be prompted to set up authorization for the request.

 <img src="https://assets.postman.com/postman-docs/v10/flows-set-up-auth-v10.jpg" alt="Set up authorization" width="350px">